datarobot-oss/custom-models-action/README.md

      by the 'push' event.
    - The action scans the repository files therefore it is required to use the `actions/checkout@v3` action in a step before DataRobot action.
-   - The `custom-models-action@1.1.1` link refers to a specific historic release.
-You might want to look at newer versions in the [RELEASES.md](RELEASES.md).
    - There are two actions' input arguments that are used to establish a communication with DataRobot system.
 They should reside in the repository "Secrets" section:
      - `DATAROBOT_API_TOKEN` - the API token that is used to validate credentials with DataRobot